nrwl/nx/docs/shared/features/enhance-tooling.md

 ```

 Each project has targets configured to run an executor with a specific set of options.
 In this snippet, `cart` has two targets defined - `build` and `test`.

-{% callout type="note" title="More details" %}
-`build` and `test` can be any strings you choose.
-For the sake of consistency, we make `test` run unit tests for every project and `build` produce compiled code for the projects which can be built.
-{% /callout %}

 Each executor definition has an `executor` property and, optionally, an `options` and a `configurations` property.